 While extreme control is on the rise in certain parts of the world, we are still hopeful for the change ahead and celebrate the choices that consenting adults make for themselves.
 At the end of the day LOVE is the most powerful energy in the world and we will always choose love over fear.

-What does flying your flag high and celebrate diversity look like for you?
+What does celebrating diversity look like for you?